 These swaps have made thirty-two charity quilts.
 Each of these charity quilts has been donated by their hostesses to local hospitals to raise money for breast cancer awareness.
 Our Twenty Plenty International swaps, which also follow the same guidelines as our Nifty Fifty swaps, have completed five breast cancer charity quilts.

 I decided a few years ago to make both Nifty Fifty One original charity and museum quilts into Breast Cancer Survivor/Memorial Quilts.
 They can be borrowed by quilt guilds and quilting groups to be displayed at their quilt events and to collect signatures on the back.
-You can find out more information on our charity web site.
 They were last displayed this past year in Stafford, Virginia at our local Curves during the month October.